ujjwalguptaofficial/fortjs-doc/docs/tutorial/get-started.md

 *  The view files are inside Views folder.
 Let's observe it - open Views Folder -> open default folder - > open index.html.
 This is our view code - it contain simple html code with some mustache syntax.
 Please check [view](/tutorial/view) doc for more info.

+Hope this will give you a good idea about fortjs.

 <br><br>
 # *Check out some other links